- Working Papers

 PKE and other heterodox traditions in Latin America

-Chair: Florencia Medici (National University of Moreno, Argentina)
+Chair: Florencia Medici (CONICET and National University of Moreno, Argentina)

 Danielle Guizzo (University of Bristol, UK): "From periphery to core?
 A history of Post-Keynesian economics in Brazil"

-Matías Vernengo (Argentina): "María Conceiçao Tavares and the heterodox economy"
+Matías Vernengo (Bucknell University): "Beyond the vulgar economy: Maria da Conceição Tavares and the heterodox economy"

 Pablo Bortz, Florencia Medici, Engelbert Stockhammer